GeoinformationSystems/R2ProvO/README.md

 yieldRapeseed <- raster(rapeseed_url)
 ```

-In the next step we reproject the pollination raster and add this processing step to the provenance graph.
+Hereinafter, we reproject the pollination raster and add this processing step to the provenance graph.

 ```r
 # project raster